Aloe Blacc – Good Things: #972 of best 1,000 albums ever!

 Aloe Blacc - Good Things

-Why is Aloe Blaccc’s Good Things on my best 1,000 albums ever list?
+So why is Aloe Blacc’s Good Things on this best 1,000 albums ever thing?

-There were a lot of fun and promising things about the sadly short-lived HBO show, How to Make It In America, and one of those things was the opening theme song, which just happens to be “I Need a Dollar,” from this very here album by Aloe Blacc, Good Things.
+There were a lot of fun and promising things about the sadly short-lived HBO show, How to Make It in America, and one of those things was the opening theme song, which just happens to be “I Need a Dollar,” from this very here album by Aloe Blacc.

-And when a song like “I Need A Dollar” can help conjure up that kind of depth of feeling, music that transports you to very specific feelings that you don’t even completely understand but that the music itself can represent, in a sense, in place of fleshed out rational thought and meaning…
+And when a song like “I Need a Dollar” can help conjure up that kind of depth of feeling, music that transports you to very specific feelings that you don’t even completely understand but that the music itself can represent in place of fleshed out rational thought and meaning…

 Well, then that’s a pretty good song.